 the Director is not to publicise the determination or submission in such a manner as to disclose that information unless the Director is of the opinion that the disclosure of the information would not be unduly harmful to the legitimate business interests of the applicant or the other person, as the case may be.

-[Section 19A inserted by No. 5 of 2007 s.
+[Section 19A inserted: No. 5 of 2007 s.
 17.]

 19B.
 Review of determinations of Director in relation to orders by inspectors against a network operator